things to do in cusco

 things to do in cusco and san cristobal

-Another great thing to do in Cusco is to be able to enjoy the breathtaking views of the city, among them, San Cristobal’s viewpoint is the most remarkable.
-You’ll find it walking by 15 minutes from the main square, taking the “Suecia” street and continuing the “Don Bosco” street.
-This is a little plaza located on one side of San Cristobal Catholic Church, where you’ll find people watching the great beauty of Cusco city, besides stone benches and 11 giant Incas niches located behind the complex.
+Another great thing to do in Cusco is to be able to enjoy the breathtaking views of Cusco, among them, San Cristobal’s viewpoint is the most remarkable.
+You’ll find it walking 15 minutes from the main square, taking the “Suecia” street and continuing the “Don Bosco” street.
+This is a little plaza located on one side of San Cristobal Catholic Church, where you’ll find people watching the great beauty of Cusco city, besides stone benches and 11 giant Inca niches located behind the complex.
+You can even see the Cusco airport from this viewpoint!
 These belonged to an ancient Inca Palace, the Qolqampata.
 According to the imperial bloodline, many scholars suggest that Qolqampata was the palace of the first Inca (called Manco Capac).
 Therefore, later, the palace was used as a royal cemetery for the Inca nobility.

 a.
 San Cristobal church